Harry loses bid to throw out Mail on Sunday publisher’s defence to libel claim

 In a written ruling on Friday, Mr Justice Nicklin refused to “strike out” ANL’s defence.

+The judge concluded the publisher had a “real prospect” of successfully showing at a trial that previous Harry press statements provided a “misleading” description of his case against the Home Office.

+A hearing dealing with the consequences of Mr Justice Nicklin’s decision is expected to be held on Tuesday.

-The judgment comes a day after the High Court finished hearing Harry’s claim that the February 2020 decision of the Executive Committee for the Protection of Royalty and Public Figures (Ravec) to change the degree of his personal protection was “unlawful and unfair”.
+The judgment comes a day after the High Court finished hearing Harry’s claim that the February 2020 decision of the Executive Committee for the Protection of Royalty and Public Figures (Ravec) – which comes under the department’s remit – to change the degree of his personal protection was “unlawful and unfair”.

 A different judge’s decision in that case is expected at a later date.